Snipe Hunt (Atlanta): Plot

-Earn (Donald Glover) takes Van (Zazie Beetz) and Lottie (Austin Elle Fisher) on a camping trip, with Earn reserving the campground to celebrate Lottie's 6th birthday.
-As they spend the day together, Earn constantly asks Van about thinking about moving to Los Angeles with him, now that he has found a job.
+Earn (Donald Glover) takes Van (Zazie Beetz) and Lottie (Austin Elle Fisher) on a camping trip, with Earn reserving an entire campground to celebrate Lottie's 6th birthday.
+As they spend the day together, Earn constantly asks Van if she intends to move to Los Angeles with him, now that he has found a job there.

-Van intends for Lottie to snipe hunt, claiming that only a smart person can catch the imaginary creature.
-Earn does not initially agree to the idea, but eventually comes to accept it.
-Throughout the day, Earn shows a lack of knowledge of the area and Lottie prefers spending more time with Van than with him.
-That night, Earn and Van talk about Los Angeles, with Van accusing Earn of using Lottie's birthday as a way to manipulate them into opening more to him, also claiming that her familiarity with Atlanta prevents her from leaving.
-Their conversation is interrupted when Lottie brings the "snipe", an unknown creature that scares them off.
+Van intends for Lottie to snipe hunt, a tradition she picked up while she was in the Girl Scouts, claiming that only a smart person can catch the imaginary creature.
+Earn is skeptical about the idea, but he eventually comes to accept it.
+Throughout the day, Earn shows a lack of knowledge about camping and navigating the outdoors.
+When they all go fishing, Lottie reveals she'd prefer to spend her birthday with her grandparents.
+That night, Earn and Van talk about Los Angeles, with Van accusing Earn of this trip as a way to manipulate her into being more receptive to his idea, and that staying in Atlanta would at least feel like her own choice.
+Their conversation is interrupted when Lottie catches the "snipe", an unknown creature that frightens Earn and Van.

-Earn, who is sleeping in a separate room in their oversized tent, is invited to sleep in Van and Lottie’s sleeping bag due to the cold weather.
-As Lottie sleeps, Earn and Van talk once again about Los Angeles, with Earn saying he could move alone, meet someone new, and only see Van and Lottie every couple of months, but that he would feel incomplete, telling her he wants them to be a family.
+Earn, who is sleeping in a separate room in their oversized tent, is invited to sleep in Van and Lottie’s sleeping bag due to the freezing weather.
+With Lottie asleep, Earn and Van discuss Los Angeles once again, with Earn saying he could move alone, meet someone new, and only see Van and Lottie every couple of months, but he would feel incomplete.
+He claims that he wants them to be a family.
 Van states that if he just wants to stay with her because she is his daughter's mother, that wouldn't be enough for her.
+Earn admits that he loves Van for who she truly is, having been unable to stop thinking about her since their encounter in Amsterdam, which surprises her.
+They huddle together in the sleeping bag and Van tells him that she loves him too.

-Earn says that he loves Van for what she truly is, which surprises her.
-The next day, Earn, Van and Lottie leave the campground as it starts raining.
+The next day, Earn, Van and Lottie leave the campground as it starts raining, abandoning the inconveniently large tent.
+As her parents talk happily in the front seat, having obviously made up, Lottie smiles knowingly in the back.